kmsholcomb/docs-rackspace/doc/style-guide/writing/write-clear-concise-sentences-paragraphs.rst

 Are you using empty phrases that don't clarify the content?

-Conversely, be sure to include all the words that *are* necessary to make the meaning of a sentence clear the first time it's read.
+Conversely, be sure to include all the words that *are* necessary to make the meaning of a sentence clear.
 Include all necessary articles (*a*, *an*, *the*), prepositions, connectors, and other syntactic cues, such as those described in :ref:`clarify-gerunds-participles`, :ref:`use-that-which-correctly`, and :ref:`use-pronouns-carefully`.

 .. list-table::
    :widths: 50 50